Things to do in Edinborough and Glasgow

 Day 1: Glasgow

-Equally as eerie as it is beautiful, the Glasgow Necropolis is a must see attraction.
+Equally as eerie as it is beautiful, the Glasgow Necropolis is a must-see attraction.
 There are over 50,000 people buried here, 3,500 of them with elegant, Victorian gravestone monuments.
 Wandering through the Necropolis allowed me to get a sense of Glasgow’s history as I admired the detail and size of each distinct monument.
-There is also a great view of the city from atop the hill where the cemetary rests.
+There is also a great view of the city from atop the hill where the cemetery rests.